Creem CLI + AI Coding Assistant: The Payment Workflow I Actually Use

 The Creem CLI is probably the tool that changed how I handle payments the most.
-I stopped switching to a dashboard.
-Transactions, subscriptions, checkout status — all right here in the terminal, next to my code.
+I just stopped opening the dashboard.
+Transactions, subscriptions, checkout status, it’s all right there in the terminal next to my code.

-If you’re a solo dev or indie hacker shipping a SaaS product, you know the pain.
+If you’re a solo dev shipping a SaaS you know the pain.
 You push a change to your checkout flow, switch to the browser, open the payment dashboard, wait for it to load, click around to find the transaction, check the subscription status… and then go back to your editor.
-That context switch kills momentum.
+I was doing this like ten times a day and it was killing me.

-This is the workflow I use every day on my project my-first-1m-saas.
-Creating products, testing payments, debugging, and handing the boring stuff off to an AI agent.
-I also made a YouTube video walking through the whole thing if you prefer watching over reading.
+This is what I actually use every day on my project my first 1m saas.
+Creating products, testing payments, debugging, and handing the boring stuff to an AI agent.
+I also made a YouTube video walking through the whole thing if you’d rather watch.

 Setup takes thirty seconds